SudhAnshuRanjan149/Interview-2025/13_Docker/01_POCs/README.md

 # Docker Compose Multi-Service Deployment

-This repository contains a Docker Compose configuration to deploy three applications as a unified stack:
+This repository contains a Docker Compose configuration to deploy **four applications** as a unified stack:

 1. **hello-world-node** - A simple Node.js Express app
 2. **secure-node-api** - A secure Node.js API with helmet, CORS, rate limiting, and logging
+3. **my-react-app** - A basic React frontend served via Nginx
-3. **secure-react-app** - A production-hardened React frontend with comprehensive security measures
+4. **secure-react-app** - A production-hardened React frontend with comprehensive security measures

 ---